-- Need to manually review: It’s useful for additional IP information, but you’ll have to know what to do with it.
+- Need to review manually: It’s useful for additional IP information, but you’ll have to know what to do with it.

 Similar to Crunchbase, ZoomInfo is a B2B intelligence and contact data enrichment tool spawned from a directory.
-The key USP here is that ZoomInfo (formerly DiscoveryOrg, which it acquired in 2019) works for sales, marketing, and even recruiting.
+The unique selling point is that ZoomInfo (formerly DiscoveryOrg, which it acquired in 2019) works for sales, marketing, and even recruiting.

-The company is currently used by some of the biggest corporate names such as Google, Amazon, and, yes, Zoom video, which has nothing to do with ZoomInfo otherwise.
+The company is currently used by some of the biggest corporate names such as Google, Amazon, and Zoom Video (which has nothing to do with ZoomInfo otherwise).

 How it fares for smaller businesses is less clear, but you can use ZoomInfo to verify company and profile data, all accessible in a few clicks or via Salesforce integration.